 Contact Marcus Lindner

 Having a background as a biologist and policy researcher, Filip holds a PhD in Environmental Engineering from the University of Natural Resources and Life Sciences, Vienna.
 He has worked as a forest policy researcher for the European Forest Institute for several years and has managed the Programme on Environmental Monitoring and Assessment for the United Nations Economic Commission (UNECE).
 His experiences in the forest sector has provided him with a good working knowledge of EU institutions and policy work through activities such as the ThinkForest report “Towards a sustainable European forest-based bioeconomy" and evaluations such as the “Cumulative Cost Assessment of the Forest-based Industries” and the “Study of the forestry measures under Rural Development”.
 He has also been involved in several FP6, FP7 and Horizon2020 research projects (e.g., ARANGE and GENTREE) and COST Actions (e.g., E51 & FP1201).
-His role as project manager for INFORMAR focus on contributing to the scientific work being carried out by the project and managing the overall implementation and coordination.
+In INFORMAR, he focusses on contributing to the scientific work being carried out by the project .

 Contact Filip Aggestam

 Dr. Agata A. Konczal (Post-Doc Researcher, EFI Bonn)